Welcome

 Summary

 A reply and defence to a Part 20 claim are essential tools for clarifying the issues in dispute and ensuring procedural fairness.
 The defence should address each allegation in the Part 20 claim, while a reply should focus only on new matters raised in the defence.
-Timely, clear, and structured responses help the court and parties resolve the case efficiently.
+In counterclaims, the original claimant must serve a defence to counterclaim within the applicable time.
+For other additional claims (e.g., contribution or indemnity) against non‑parties, ensure correct service and response within time; failing to respond may lead to default judgment and being bound by key findings.
+Timely, clear, and structured responses help the court and parties manage the case effectively.

 Key Point Checklist